dirtyhenry/dead-rooster-articles/2024/2024-10-01-astier-changez.md

 > as if it was your last, someday you'll most certainly be right.
 It made an
 > impression on me.
 And since then, for the past 33 years, I've looked in the
 > mirror every morning and asked myself, if today was the last day of my life,
-> what I want to do, what I am about to do today.
+> would I want to do, what I am about to do today.
 And whenever the answer has
 > been no for too many days in a row, I know I need to change something.

 Puis, Steve enchaîne sur le fait que se souvenir qu'on sera bientôt mort est une